The Virtual Currency Regulation Review: United Kingdom

 Payment services comprise the following activities when carried out as a regular occupation or business activity in the UK:37

-- services enabling cash to be placed on a payment account and all of the operations required for operating a payment account;
+- services enabling cash to be placed on a payment account and all the operations required for operating a payment account;

-- services enabling cash withdrawals from a payment account and all of the operations required for operating a payment account;
+- services enabling cash withdrawals from a payment account and all the operations required for operating a payment account;

 - the execution of payment transactions, including transfers of funds on a payment account with a user's payment service provider or with another payment service provider, including: